-When deciding on a career path, nothing can be sweeter or more informative that the words on experience of a professional in that field.
+When deciding on a career path, nothing can be sweeter or more informative than the words on experience of a professional in that field.

 We have asked 25 counselors, “What is the most rewarding thing about being a counselor?”.
 Their responses, while similar in ways, vary one another when moving across counseling specialties.
 Most counselors believe that there is no better feeling than helping people to improve their lives.
 Some school counselors that we have interviewed love to help their students get excited for their future and help their voices be heard!
 One of our quoted licensed professional counselors, Vel Williamson, describes her role and work with clients succinctly, “In a world where we are constantly judged by others, it is nice to have someone who will just listen and understand”.

-For NAMI’s Mental Illness Awareness Week (MIAW) this October 1-7, join us as we create a lasting conversation on mental illness and how counselors help their clients achieve their goals and face their challenges.
+For NAMI’s Mental Illness Awareness Week (MIAW) during the first week of October, join us as we create a lasting conversation on mental illness and how counselors help their clients achieve their goals and face their challenges.

 My First Day As a Counselor

 Before deciding to pursue a career in counseling, I knew that I wanted to help individuals in a different way, apart from donations or fundraising for causes.
 Essentially, I wanted to be the school counselor that I and many others did not get to have.
 For my master’s degree, I was required to complete a practicum as a clinical counselor before pursuing internships in an elementary or high school.
 The value behind this was that every graduate counselor student was trained as a general counselor first, then pursued their specialty later on.